ARM-PIt/ffmpeg-rpi-build/README.md

 * switch the `--disable-ffplay` to `--enable-ffplay` under ffmpeg configure flags
 * uncomment the line `cp -a "${PREFIX}"/bin/ffplay /ffmpeg_"${FFMPEG_DEB_VERSION}"/usr/local/bin/ && \` in the final RUN step for building the deb package
 * the target OS will also need `libsdl2-dev`

+### Raspberry Pi OS 64 + GL support

+GL support has yet to make its way into Raspberry Pi OS 64 as it is in beta.
+Since firmware lacks brcmEGL and brcmGLESv2 resources, support for this has been removed from ffmpeg compile options.
+When these are added the following can be reintroduced:

+* ```./configure...--extra-libs=...-lbrcmGLESv2 -lbrcmEGL...```
+* ```./configure...--enable-mmal...```